Skip to content

 What Is Capture the Flag Cybersecurity

-CTF in cybersecurity is performed with the goal of finding a hidden file or piece of information — the “flag” — in a target environment.
-The adaptability of CTF challenges makes them a top way to prepare for trending cyber attacks.
+CTF in cybersecurity is performed with the goal of finding a hidden file or piece of information — the "flag" — in a target environment.
+The adaptability of CTF challenges makes them a top way to prepare for trending cyber-attacks.
+Here's an overview of what makes CTF unique:

 Types of CTF Challenges

-Jeopardy-style CTFs.
-In a Jeopardy-style CTF challenge, teams gain points for solving tasks in the correct order.
+In a Jeopardy-style challenge, teams gain points for solving tasks in the correct order.
 These tasks often cover a variety of skill areas, including reverse engineering, cryptography, and more.
-Different tasks are worth different amounts of points, with complex tasks being worth the most.
+Different tasks are worth varying point values, with complex tasks being worth the most.
 At the end of the set time, the team with the most points wins the challenge.

 CTF Challenge Topics